 In addition, those drinking Slender coffee people lost more body fat, but body fat was measured using bio-electric impedance which might not be as reliable as other methods.

-In another study that looked at 3 previous investigations appeared to show that overweight people who use green coffee bean extract have significantly greater weight loss than people who used a placebo.
+In a review paper that looked at 3 previous investigations, it appeared that overweight people who use green coffee bean extract have significantly greater weight loss than people who used a placebo.
 That’s good, but the researchers went on to say that the degree of this effect was “moderate” and that the “clinical relevance is therefore not certain.”
 The researchers go in to say that “the size of the [weight loss] effect is small.”

 In other words, the researchers were saying that while a moderate amount of weight loss seemed to be occurring, it's hard to tell for sure because of the lack of good, quality studies.

 In another clincal trial, conducted in India, titled Randomized, double-blind, placebo-controlled, linear dose, crossover study to evaluate the efficacy and safety of a green coffee bean extract in overweight subjects (this study has been retracted.
-See update below).
-This study was conducted in India, involved just 16 people and lasted 22 weeks (5.5 months) and involved 16 overweight men and women.
+See update below). involved just 16 people and lasted 22 weeks (5.5 months) and involved 16 overweight men and women.